Find the Best DUI & DWI Lawyers Nationwide - TeamDUI.com

 5. The roadblock was well-identified as a police checkpoint;

-6. The screening officers staffing the road block possessed sufficient training and experience to qualify them to make an initial determination as to which motorists should be subjected to (asked to perform) field sobriety testing; and
+6. The screening officers staffing the roadblock possessed sufficient training and experience to qualify them to make an initial determination as to which motorists should be subjected to (asked to perform) field sobriety testing; and

 7. Under the totality of the circumstances, was the stop of the defendant’s vehicle reasonable under the 4th Amendment to the United States Constitution.